NilPointer-Software/bdfd-wiki/src/bdscript/discriminator.md

 Returns a user's discriminator (the 4 digit number at the end of their username).

 ## Usages
-There are two usage of the `$discriminator` function.
+There are two usages of the `$discriminator` function.

 ### Usage #1
 ```